 Student life can be what you make it.
 These are the years where you can discover who you are, find your people and make your mark on the world around you, and we can’t wait for your journey to start.

-You’ll still have the chance to meet new people, try new things and make the most out of your time at Manchester, so find out just some of the things you could get involved with.
+As a Manchester student we encourage you to discover new places, meet new people, try out new things and make the most of your time at University.
+Here are just some of the things you could get invovled with.

 'Stellify' means 'to change, or be changed, into a star'.
 At Manchester you’ll find a whole host of transformational academic and extracurricular activities to help you stand out and make your mark on the world.

 With Stellify you can take on challenges, work with a wide range of people and perspectives, contribute to local and global communities, tackle issues of global importance and gain new skills.

 Participate in your own unique combination of Stellify activities and you’ll gain more than a world-class degree, you’ll be the best graduate you can be and you can even gain the prestigious Stellify Award when you graduate.